 It is already clear that to remain relevant, we must all adapt to meet the changing and diverse needs of both employers and employees.
 This diversity in need points to a future where providers who collaborate to deliver a holistic solution, rather than single providers, will win out.
 Although unsettling for established players, this future presents a tremendous opportunity for growth and margin improvement.
 There is no question that it will take an unusual effort to align networks, network partners, technologists, broader financial and physical wellness providers and, ultimately, clients to collaborate around a common agenda.
 But pooling is an industry with a long history and skill in the art of corporate diplomacy.
 If any industry can deliver this blue ocean future, surely it is ours.

-Michael Hansen is the CEO of Swiss Life Network.
+Michael Hansen is the CEO of the Swiss Life Network.
 He has been working with global employee benefits for the past 25 years and has spent more than half of this time with Swiss Life.
-He has worked in the Nordic region for local and regional insurers linked to several employee-benefit networks.
-In between roles, Michael also launched a few start-ups; including one which led to a period of self-employment running a small consulting business, linking wellness and prevention with traditional employee benefits.
+He has worked in the Nordic region for local and regional insurers linked to several employee benefit networks.
+In between roles, Michael also launched a few start-ups, including one which led to a period of self-employment running a small consulting business, linking wellness and prevention with traditional employee benefits.

 Fergal McGuinness is the founder of Ryerson Networks AG, an advisory and technology company focused on transforming the insurance industry using AI.
 Before founding Ryerson, Fergal held a variety of leadership roles at Mercer.
 He has worked on three continents, advising multinational companies, global insurers and governments on retirement and employee-benefit issues.
 Fergal is a fellow of the Institute and Faculty of Actuaries.